 Anyone who applies for social housing in Northampton has the opportunity to join a common housing register, called the Northampton Housing Register.
 This is a list of everyone who is eligible to join the Register according to Northampton Borough Council's Allocation Policy.

 The Register is a common register because it is shared by a number of social housing providers and accredited private sector rented landlords to make access to all social housing and affordable housing in Northampton as easy as possible.
 It provides for access by way of one joint application form.

 Are you eligible?

-You will now need to answer a few questions so we can determine whether your circumstances allow you to be accepted onto our Housing Register, and/or to provide you with the most appropriate advice and help.
+To find out if you're eligible you will now need to answer a few questions so we can determine whether your circumstances allow you to be accepted onto the Housing Register, and provide you with the most appropriate advice and help.
 These questions should take no longer than 5 minutes to answer.

-It is important to answer the questions as accurately as possible and please be aware that you will not be able to access the online application form unless you eligible for housing.
+It is important to answer the questions as accurately as possible.
+Please be aware that you will not be able to access the online application form unless you are eligible for housing.

 Please ring our Contact Centre on 0300 330 7003 if you would like any help or further information about the questions or if you need these questions in another language.

 Click on the sections below for other important information.

 The banding system

 Northampton Borough Council operates a needs based banding system.
 This means the bands reflect housing need with the highest band indicating the greatest need for housing.
 Please note that the categories shown against each band are not exhaustive and you should speak to us on 0300 330 7003 if you have a query about how your particular circumstances will affect your banding.